Faust, Part Two: Act II

 Mephistopheles transports the unconscious Faust into his old study.
 Mephistopheles, donning Faust's robe once again, resumes his conversation with the freshman, who is now a cynical baccalaureus.
 The Homunculus, an artificial human being created by Wagner, Faust's former famulus, by means of an alchemical process, leads Faust and Mephistopheles to the "Classical Walpurgisnacht", where they encounter gods and monsters from Greek antiquity.
 Faust, still searching for Helen, is led by the sybil Manto into the Underworld.
 Mephistopheles, meanwhile, meets the Phorkyads or Phorcydes (another name for the Graeae), three hideous hags who share one tooth and one eye between them, and he disguises himself as one of them.
-Guided by the sea-god Proteus, the Homunculus is initiated into the process of becoming fully human, but his glass flask shatters, and he dies.
+Guided by the sea-god Proteus, the Homunculus fuses with the sea so to go through all stages to evolve into human.

 Act III

 The third act begins with Helen's arrival at the palace of Menelaus in Sparta, accompanied by women, who, as in Classical drama, constitute the chorus.
 The hideous Phorkyas appears at the hearth, and warns Helen that Menelaus means to sacrifice her and her attendants.
 Distraught at this new knowledge, Helen implores Phorkyas to save them.
 Phorkyas transports Helen and the chorus to Faust's fortress, where Helen and Faust declare their love for each other.
 After defeating Menelaus' army, Faust proclaims the pastoral beauty of the Arcadian countryside.

 The scene changes in time and space: a range of rocky caverns, with a shadowy grove extending to the foot of the rocks.
 Phorkyas, now Faust and Helen's attendant, explains to the newly-woken chorus that during the past interval Faust and Helen have had a spirited son named Euphorion, who charms all with his beauty and gift for music.
 The wild Euphorion, becoming increasingly bold in his flight, falls to his death (in allusion to Icarus), whereupon the sorrowful Helen disappears in a mist to Hades (in allusion to the legend of Orpheus).
 The chorus of women, undesirous of joining their mistress in the Underworld, revert to nature, which they extol in songs of praise.
 As the act ends, Phorkyas is revealed to be Mephistopheles in disguise.